mehtadome/Programming-Projects/RobotC Automatic Trash Can/README.md

-# The Automatic Trash Can       (Spring 2015)
+# The Automatic Trash Can
-The Automatic Trash Can was a project I lead in my sophomore year.
+The Automatic Trash Can was a project I lead in my sophomore year of highschool.

 We were assigned to make any sort of robotic system that could help out people.
 Think of it as a helper-bot.